 Honey boxes on their way to the bees with unique NFC id tags for traceability.

 The honey boxes are transported from the apiary to the extraction factory, accompanied by signed harvest declarations that detail:

 The product is delivered from the factory to the appropriate distribution route

 This honey carries the AQ Assured brand and QR code on the lid for consumers to scan and view more information on the safety and quality measures undertaken throughout the product supply chain.

 - the ability to meet our own needs without compromising the needs of future generations

-Ngāti Apiaries is focussed on creating opportunities that will contribute to the health and wellbeing of their local communities.
+Ngāti Apiaries is focused on creating opportunities that will contribute to the health and wellbeing of their local communities.

 Ngāti Apiaries leadership guide and mentor Bee Wize Aotearoa, supporting the joint aspiration that each whānau and iwi (Māori tribe) business is able to retain its individuality, be innovative and independent.